 Learning how to invest isn’t complicated.
 It starts with a common sense guide to good financial habits.
-If you follow these steps, you’ll not only learn how to invest in your 20s.
+If you follow these steps, you’ll not only learn how to invest in your 20s, you’ll build the groundwork for successful investing habits over your lifetime.
 These rules apply whether you’re 25 or 75 and will lead you to save, invest, and grow your wealth.

 Of course, your teens and 20s will largely define your financial habits throughout your life.
 You might as well get it right from the start.
 It is never to early to learn how to invest.

 Build A Foundation